MarkLai0317/DINO/README.md

 ```

-# re-generaate Output_json_for_test.json
+# re-generate Output_json_for_test.json
-3. open inference_and_visualization.ipynb and press run all and then it will generate Output_json_for_test.json if you want to recreate my result
+3. open inference_and_visualization.ipynb and press run all and then it will generate Output_json_for_test.json if you want to recreate my output result.
+Remember to use .venv as kernel

 # train model